shakyabhoomi12-netizen/Problem-Statements/README.md

 To analyze historical stock price data and predict short-term future prices.

 Approach:
-Stock selected: Apple Inc. (AAPL)
+Stock selected: Apple Inc. (AAPL).
-Historical data (last 5 years) is fetched using yfinance Closing prices are used for modeling
+Historical data (last 5 years) is fetched using yfinance.
+Closing prices are used for modeling.
-An ARIMA(1,1,1) model is trained on the data
+An ARIMA(1,1,1) model is trained on the data.
-The next 7 business days are forecasted
+The next 7 business days are forecasted.
-Forecasted values are visualized along with confidence intervals
+Forecasted values are visualized along with confidence intervals.

 Output:
 The output is a graph showing:

-Historical closing prices
+Historical closing prices.
-7-day price forecast
+7-day price forecast.
-Confidence interval representing prediction uncertainty
+Confidence interval representing prediction uncertainty.

 Task 2: Analytical Chatbot (Contextual Explanation)